 The sound was beautiful, full, rich and transparent.
 I could go on with a big list but not enough time.
 I will say the sound coming from the turntable was so much better than the sound coming from the CD.
-It was alive and we became part of it!
+It was alive, and we became part of it!
+Vinyl sounds beautiful.

 Unfortunately, we had to leave, but the good thing is there will always be another day.
-The amplifier and its counterparts have to bed.
-When I am invited again I know how much better it will sound – providing of course that the speakers have not been moved!
+The amplifier and its counterparts have to bed when I invited again I know how much better it will sound – providing of course that the speakers have not moved!

 Same owner but different system